Monday: Arrangement in the week

-While in North America Sunday is the first day of the week, the Geneva-based International Organization for Standardization places Monday as the first day of the week in its ISO 8601 standard.
+While in North America, Sunday is the first day of the week, the Geneva-based International Organization for Standardization places Monday as the first day of the week in its ISO 8601 standard.
 Monday is xīngqīyī (星期一) in Chinese, meaning "day one of the week".

 Religious observances

 Christianity

+The early Christian Didache warned believers not to fast on Mondays to avoid Judaizing (see below), and suggested fasting on Wednesdays instead.

-In the Eastern Orthodox Church Mondays are days on which the Angels are commemorated.
-The Octoechos contains hymns on this theme, arranged in an eight-week cycle, that are chanted on Mondays throughout the year.
-At the end of Divine Services on Monday, the dismissal begins with the words: "May Christ our True God, through the intercessions, of his most-pure Mother, of the honorable, Bodiless Powers (i.e., the angels) of Heaven…".
+In the Eastern Orthodox Church, Mondays are days on which the Angels are commemorated.
+The Octoechos contains hymns on this theme, arranged in an eight-week cycle, which are chanted on Mondays throughout the year.
+At the end of Divine Services on Mondays, the dismissal begins with the words: "May Christ our True God, through the intercessions, of his most-pure Mother, of the honorable, Bodiless Powers (i.e., the angels) of Heaven…".
 In many Eastern monasteries Mondays are observed as fast days; because Mondays are dedicated to the angels, and monks strive to live an angelic life.
 In these monasteries, the monks abstain from meat, fowl, dairy products, fish, wine and oil (if a feast day occurs on a Monday, fish, wine and oil may be allowed, depending upon the particular feast).

-The Church of Jesus Christ of Latter-day Saints spend one evening per week called Family Home Evening (FHE) or Family Night usually Monday, that families are encouraged to spend together in study, prayer and other family activities.
-Many businesses owned by Latter-Day Saints close early on Mondays so they and their customers are able to spend more time with their families.
+Members of the Church of Jesus Christ of Latter-day Saints spend one evening per week, called Family Home Evening (FHE) or Family Night.
+This is usually a Monday, when families are encouraged to spend time together in study, prayer and other family activities.

 Hinduism

 In Hinduism, Mondays are associated with the Hindu god of the moon Chandra or Soma.
-In several South Asian languages, Monday is knowns as Somavara.
+In several South Asian languages, Monday is knowns as Somavara or Somavaram.
 Hindus who fast on Mondays do so in dedication to the deity Shiva.
 Some observe the Solah Somvar Vrat, which is a fast of sixteen Mondays dedicated to Shiva in hopes of getting married and finding a suitable partner.
 Fasting on Mondays in the Hindu month of Shravana is also considered auspicious as it is one of the holiest months to Hindus and dedicated to Shiva and his consort Parvati.

 Islam

 In Islam, Mondays are one of the days in a week in which Muslims are encouraged to do voluntary fasting, the other being Thursdays.

 There are a number of Hadith which narrated of Muhammad fasting on these days.

-According to the same Hadith, Muhammad was born on Monday.
-It is also narrated that he received his first revelation (which would later become the Qur'an) on Monday.
+According to the same Hadith, Muhammad was born on a Monday.
+It is also narrated that he received his first revelation (which would later become the Quran) on Monday.